parsa-abbasi/parsa-abbasi.github.io/content/authors/admin/_index.md

 ## About Me

 *Parsa* is currently pursuing a doctoral degree at [*Paderborn University*](https://www.uni-paderborn.de/en/) as a research associate in the [*Data Science Junior Research Group*](https://en.cs.uni-paderborn.de/ds-jrg).
 He is conducting research under the supervision of [*Dr. Stefan Heindorf*](https://www.uni-paderborn.de/person/11871), focusing on explainable machine learning for knowledge graphs.
-He holds a Master's degree in Artificial Intelligence from [*Iran University of Science and Technology*](https://www.iust.ac.ir/en), where he conducted research aimed at improving graph neural networks for multi-relational graphs.
-His work sought to enhance existing architectures like *RAGAT* by proposing and developing a model with fewer training parameters that addresses static attention issues.

-*Parsa* also earned his BSc in Computer Engineering from the [*University of Guilan*](https://english.guilan.ac.ir/), where he explored areas such as natural language processing and deep learning.
-During his undergraduate studies, as a member of the [*Guilan NLP Group*](https://nlp.guilan.ac.ir/), he co-authored a research paper on designing sentiment analysis models using deep learning architectures for low-resource Persian language.
+His research focuses on complex query answering (CQA), a task that goes beyond standard link prediction by tackling multi-hop, logical queries over incomplete knowledge graphs.
+Since existing neural and neurosymbolic CQA models are largely black-box, *Parsa* designs explainability approaches for them.
+He developed [*CQD-SHAP*](/publication/cqd-shap/), the first explanation approach in this domain, which computes the contribution of each part of a query to an answer's ranking, and he is currently working on further explainability approaches for CQA.

+Alongside his research, *Parsa* has teaching responsibilities within the group: he assists with the *Explainable AI* course offered to master's students and supervises a master's project group every year.